Skip to main content

 • Prepare training for mobile devices

 To turn this draft into a real course, you need more than text.
-You need structure, interaction, and a place to deploy it.
+You need structure, interaction, and a way to deliver it inside the tools your team already works in, starting with Slack.

 This is where ChatGPT hands off and course creation actually begins.